hollisma/Synosaurus/README.md

 # Future
 Some things to add in the future include:
 * Better styling
+* Highlighting words that differ from the original text
+* Option to revert back to original text
-* Additional features like copying to pastebin, sharing, etc
+* Additional post-synthesaurus features like copying to pastebin, sharing, etc
+* Randomizer that picks random synonyms for each word
-* Can also do some NLP and do sentiment analysis, analyze dialog to see which character says what
+* Can use NLP and do sentiment analysis, analyze dialog to see which character says what, etc.